-• to see that the referee's decisions are respected by the captain's teammates and by team officials;

-• to counsel a teammate who may be reluctant to leave the field at a substitution - but neither the captain nor the referee may insist that the player leave;
+- to see that the referee's decisions are respected by the captain's teammates and by team officials; - to counsel a teammate who may be reluctant to leave the field at a substitution-but neither the captain nor the referee may insist that the player leave;

-• to represent his or her team at the coin toss to determine which direction the team will attack to begin the game (and subsequent overtime periods) or which team will take first kick in kicks from the penalty mark;

-• to be the team representative to whom the referee must go to obtain the name or names of members of that team who must be withdrawn from participating in kicks from the penalty mark in order to match the size of the opposing team (which has fewer players on the field before the kicks from the penalty mark begin-as a result of injury or misconduct).
+- to represent his or her team at the coin toss to determine which direction the team will attack to begin the game (and subsequent overtime periods) or which team will take first kick in kicks from the penalty mark: - to be the team representative to whom the referee must go to obtain the name and number of players who will be excluded from participating in kicks from the penalty mark in order to match the size of the opposing team (which has fewer players on the field before the kicks from the penalty mark begin as a result of injury or misconduct).

-19.5 WATER
+19.4 WATER

-Players who wish to drink water while play continues may do so only from the touchline and without leaving the field.
-If water containers are left along the touchline outside the field, they must not interfere with the movement of the assistant referee or block his or her view of the length of the touchline.
+Field players who wish to drink water while play continues may do so only from the touch line and without leaving the field.
+Players may also drink water during stoppages at any of the boundary lines.
+If water containers are left along boundary lines outside the field, they must not interfere with the movement of the assistant referee or block his or her view of the length of the touch line.
 Under no circumstances may water containers of any sort be thrown onto the field, either during play or at stoppages (including the halftime break), nor may they be thrown from the field after a player has finished drinking.

-19.6 RULES OF COMPETITION
+19.5 RULES OF COMPETITION